Briefpoint

 Now, imagine an automated process.
 Prospective clients book consultations online.
 They receive automated emails with secure links to online forms, which gather all necessary details and documents.
 This data is then automatically entered into the firm’s system.

 Legal document automation software generates standard engagement letters and retainer agreements, which are sent out for electronic signatures.
 Automated reminders help with timely completion, and signed documents are automatically stored in the firm’s digital filing system.
-The result?
-Less time and effort spent on such a simple task.

 What Legal Workflows Can You Automate?